Can the Police Legitimately Search My Vehicle Without a Warrant?

-The Fourth Amendment's protection against unlawful search and seizure generally makes arbitrary police car searches illegal.
+The Fourth Amendment's protection against unlawful search and seizure generally prohibits arbitrary vehicle searches by police.
 If the police search your car without a warrant, your permission, or a valid reason, they are violating your constitutional rights.
-Nevertheless, there are some limited situations in which police can search a car without a warrant in a number of circumstances.
+Nevertheless, there are some limited situations in which police can search a car without a warrant or your consent.

 When Can Police Do a Warrantless Search?

-Not every police search must be made pursuant to a lawfully executed warrant.
-The Supreme Court has ruled that warrantless police conduct may comply with the Fourth Amendment, so long as it is reasonable under the circumstances.
+Not every police search must be made under a lawfully executed warrant.
+The Supreme Court has ruled that warrantless police conduct may comply with the Fourth Amendment, so long as it's reasonable under the circumstances.

 So, when can police search your car?
 Generally, under the following circumstances: